BYOC training control plane · Elastic GPU capacity

 What happens if a GPU dies mid-run?

-VaultLayer detects it and your training resumes from where it left off — on the same provider or another, whichever's available.
+VaultLayer detects it and your training resumes from where it left off — on your connected BYOC compute first, or external GPU capacity when that path is configured.
 No lost progress, no restart from scratch.

 Do I have to change my training code?